Food Resilience

 -

-This team is activated during a significant emergency in which food resources become a critical concern for the community.
+We are activated during a significant emergency in which food resources become a critical concern for the community.

 -